scholarslab/scholarslab.github.io/collections/_posts/2012-10-17-the-direction-of-prism.md

 layout: post
 slug: the-direction-of-prism
 title: The Direction of Prism
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - praxis program
+- prism
 ---

 This week, the team has been throwing around a number of ideas as to how we can further develop Prism.
 I keep falling back on spatial metaphors to categorize the changes currently in play.
 I threw the following model onto the SLab white board, wherein I propose two types of changes: vertical and horizontal.